afcarl/2017FA-DSE203/README.md

 * Asterix DB
 * SOLR DB

-More details regarding installations are available under the "Lectures" section of this repository.
+More details regarding installations are available under the "Lectures/Lecture_1/HandsOn" section of this repository.